Taiwan detects Chinese military aircraft, vessel near its territory - www.lokmattimes.com

 Taiwan detects Chinese military aircraft, vessel near its territory

-Taipei [Taiwan], June 23 : Taiwan's Minister of National Defence (MND) has detected sorties of five PLA aircraft and ...
+Taipei [Taiwan], June 27 : Taiwan's Minister of National Defence (MND) detected 29 sorties of PLA aircraft and 6 ...

-Taipei [Taiwan], June 23 : Taiwan's Minister of National Defence (MND) has detected sorties of five PLA aircraft and nine PLAN vessels around its territory on Monday.
+Taipei [Taiwan], June 27 : Taiwan's Minister of National Defence (MND) detected 29 sorties of PLA aircraft and 6 PLAN vessels around its territory on Friday.

-According to Taiwan's Ministry of National Defence (MND), the aircraft vessels were detected until 6 AM (local time).

-It was reported that three out of five sorties crossed the median line and entered Taiwan's southwestern and southeastern ADIZ.
+Sharing the details in a post on X, the MND noted that 17 out of the 29 sorties had crossed the median line and entered Taiwan's northern, central, southwestern and eastern ADIZ.

-The MND wrote on X, "5 sorties of PLA aircraft and 9 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+It wrote on X, "29 sorties of PLA aircraft and 6 PLAN vessels operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-3 out of 5 sorties crossed the median line and entered Taiwan's southwestern and southeastern ADIZ.
-We have monitored the situation and responded accordingly."
+17 out of 29 sorties crossed the median line and entered Taiwan's northern, central, southwestern and eastern ADIZ.
+We have monitored the situation and responded."

 This follows a recent pattern of China's escalated manoeuvres around Taiwan.
 Taiwan has been governed independently since 1949.
 However, China continues to claim Taiwan as part of its territory under the "One China" principle and insists on eventual reunification, by force if necessary.